The Alpha Bank Numismatic Collection

 Contributing to education

-The Collection organises educational programmes for primary and secondary schools.
-The objective is always to provide stimuli and spread knowledge on coinage and transactions.
+The Collection organises and runs educational programmes and initiatives for primary and high-school students, to provide stimuli and spread knowledge on coinage and transactions.

 Fostering scientific research

-The Alpha Bank Numismatic Collection regularly grants access to the original artefacts to researchers and members of the scientific community who wish to study them and publish on them.
+The Alpha Bank Numismatic Collection regularly grants access to the original artefacts to researchers and members of the scientific community in Greece and abroad who wish to study them and publish on them.
 Many of the Collection’s coins have been mentioned in Greek and international literature on numismatics.

 At the same time, the Collection participates in international conferences and scientific symposia, and organises talks and workshops on numismatics jointly with universities in Greece and abroad.